 On a personal note, Mr. Mullis served as an assistant high school wrestling coach for nine years and was a recipient of Aflac’s National Assistant Coach of the Year Award in 2001.
 His high point in coaching was when he coached his son at the 1999 high school nationals.
 He and his wife of 38 years enjoy watching movies and spending time with their grandsons, Maddox and Bauer, and their rescue dog – a six pound shih tzu.

-Mr. Mullis is a registered engineer in California, Connecticut, Georgia, Kentucky, Maryland, New Hampshire, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia, and Wyoming.
+Mr. Mullis is a registered engineer in California, Connecticut, Georgia, Kentucky, Maryland, Massachusetts, New Hampshire, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia, and Wyoming.